 If you have a Simplii Financial checking account, the easiest trick to pay off US American Express credit cards is via bill payment.
 This method can only be used for US American Express cards and not with other financial institutions.

-Simply search for bill payee labelled ‘American Express Regular’.
+Simply search for bill payee labeled ‘American Express Regular’.

 Add your US Amex card number in the account number field and you’re good to go.